trade2win/sp500-competition/README.md

 npm run migrate:deploy  // to apply the migration
 ```

+## Logging

+This application uses Winston as its logging library, which provides a simple and configurable way to control logging levels, output formats and more.
+All logs in the development environment are printed to the console for ease of debugging.

+In the production environment, we use Papertrail for log management.
+Papertrail provides a powerful interface for managing and understanding logs from different sources, making it easier to diagnose and fix issues.

+## Scripts

+Make sure you are running any script in the /scripts folder from the root directory of your project.
+If you're running it from within a sub-directory, the path to the .env file will be incorrect and the environment variables won't be loaded.

 ## Weekly Leaderboard Update

 We have a script, `weeklyScores.js`, that updates the leaderboard once a week.
 This script is designed to be run by Heroku Scheduler, but it can also be run manually if necessary.